QualiSystems/cloudshell-help/versioned_docs/version-2024.1/devguide/develop-orch-scripts/getting-started-with-orch-scripts.md

 ## Prerequisites

-- [Get CloudShell](http://info.quali.com/cloudshell-developer-edition-download): Download the latest CloudShell SDK and run it on your machine.
+- [Get CloudShell](http://info.quali.com/cloudshell-developer-edition-download): Download the latest CloudShell SDK VM and deploy it.

 - [Python](https://www.python.org/downloads/): Make sure the appropriate Python version - 2.7.x and/or 3.x - (latest recommended) is installed on your machine.
     Starting with CloudShell 9.2, CloudShell comes with out-of-the-box support for python 3 for orchestration scripts.